Spectral State Compression of Markov Processes: Spectral State Compression of Nearly Low-rank Markov Chains

 \end{Theorem}

 We remark that the state aggregation structure can only be uncovered from the {\it left} Markov features.
-As suggested by Prop.\ \ref{pr:state-aggregatable}, the left Markov features of a state-aggregatable Markov process exhibits a block structure that correspond to the latent partition.
+As suggested by Prop.\ \ref{pr:state-aggregatable}, the left Markov features of a state-aggregable Markov process exhibit a block structure that corresponds to the latent partition.
 The right features do not carry such information.

 The proposed method of spectral state aggregation can be viewed as a special variant of clustering.
 It provides an unsupervised approach to identify partition/patterns from random walk data.
 Similar to many known clustering methods, spectral state aggregation is based on spectral decomposition of some kernel matrix, and it is related to latent-variable models.
 Yet there is a critical distinction.
 While standard clustering methods are typically based on some similarity metric, spectral state aggregation is based on the notion of preserving the state-to-state transition dynamics of the time series.
 One may view that spectral state clustering yields a partition mapping $E$ from the state space into a smaller alphabet such that $\mathbb{P}(X_{t+1} \mid X_t) \approx \mathbb{P}(X_{t+1} \mid E(X_t)).$ It can be interpreted as a form of state compression while preserving the predictability of the state variables.